CharlesRethman/users-tasks-manager/README.md

 The script essentially assigns the output of each `curl` statement to a variable and `echo`s the variable.
 The relevant user_id and task_id is `grep`ed off the output.

 Removed the `/hello` and `/swagger` routes from the Swagger and code.

+### 9. Package and Deploy the Code to a Server

+> Label: package-and-deploy

+TODO: the server and a MongoDB database to be deployed into docker containers on AWS.